Italian Sausage Rice Recipe | Easy One Pan Meal

 - Italian parsley.
 A generous amount of Italian parsley at the end adds freshness and color.

-Pro tip.
-Ingredients like Italian sausage, store-bought broth, and stock can be very salty.
-I have a little salt in the recipe, but that’s because I use unsalted bone broth.
+Ingredients like Italian sausage and most store-bought broths can be very salty.
+I added a little salt to the recipe because I use unsalted bone broth.
 I recommend omitting the additional salt if you use regular or low-sodium broth.
 Once the dish is done, you can taste and adjust the salt before serving.
 It’s always easier to add more than to try to fix it once it’s too salty.

 How to Make Italian Sausage Rice